noanabeshima/performance-curve-database/README.md

 # Performance Curve Database

 This is the data from the [Performance Curve Database](http://pcdb.santafe.edu/), downloaded on August 29, 2020.
+It was created because I had some trouble downloading the raw CSV data from the website.

 From the site: